team-alembic/ash_authentication_phoenix/documentation/tutorials/liveview.md

-# Setting up your routes
+# Setting up your routes for LiveView

 A built in live session wrapper is provided that will set the user assigns for you.
 To use it, wrap your live routes like so: